 Sous-Vide-Que changes all that.
-With this cooking method, the beef rib’s fat and connective tissue slowly break down in a controlled temperature water bath (the sous vide) before the rack soaks up some flavorful smoke on a smoker or grill (the que).
+With this cooking method, the beef rib’s fat and connective tissue slowly break down in a controlled temperature water bath (the sous vide) at 150°F (65.6°C) for 36 hours (the temperature is based on our guide here; the length of time is longer than our recommended 24 hours for tough cuts as we have found them to be extra tender after 36 hours) before the rack soaks up some flavorful smoke on a smoker or grill (the que).
 Remove the ribs from the cooker and you’ve got a tender rack of dino bones that would make Fred Flintstone (and Wilma) proud!

 To take the recipe one step further, I have also included instructions for turning the leftover liquid or drippings in the sous vide bag into a savory sauce for the ribs.